 EDI Works to Eliminate Felony Prostitution in Illinois

-In our latest legislative effort to transform Illinois’ response to the sex trade, End Demand Illinois has filed legislation and is currently lobbying to end the felony sentence for prostitution in Illinois.
+In our legislative effort to transform Illinois’ response to the sex trade, End Demand Illinois has filed legislation and lobbied to end the felony sentence for prostitution in Illinois.

 Read the fact sheet for Senate Bill 1872, “Support Elimination of Felony Enhancement for Prostitution.”